YouTube Revenue Calculator

 How is YouTube AdSense revenue calculated?

-YouTube pays creators based on CPM (cost per 1,000 ad views).
-Your revenue = (Monetized Views / 1000) x CPM.
-Not all views are monetized - typically 40-60% of views show ads.
-CPM varies by niche, audience location, and season.
+YouTube pays creators based on CPM, or cost per 1,000 ad views.
+Your revenue is monetized views divided by 1,000, multiplied by CPM.
+Not all views are monetized, and CPM varies by niche, audience location, and season.

 What is a good CPM on YouTube?